 Run your program.
 It should display something like this in the console window:

-This is my first python program that has more than one line!
 It uses Python version 3.6.0 (v3.6.0:41df79263a11, Dec 23 2016, 08:06:12) [MSC v.1900 64 bit (AMD64)]

-You might recall that variable names can't contain a dot . character.
+You might recall that variable names can't contain a dot character '.'.
 So what is the deal with sys.version

 that lives in the sys